agcty/nextjs-advanced-starter/README.md

     sans: ["Inter", ...defaultTheme.fontFamily.sans],
 }
 ```

+As of Next 10.0.2 google fonts are optimized automatically: https://nextjs.org/blog/next-10-2#automatic-webfont-optimization

 Tip: The font you choose should have at least these weights: 400, 500, 600, 700, 800.
 You need these weights for the tailwind font classes to have an effect.
 E.g if you don't include the weight 500, the class "font-medium" won't have any effect.